chanthus/angular-emoji-filter-hd/README.md

 Usage
 --
-- Add dbaq.emoji as a dependency
+- Add cts.emoji as a dependency
 - Add ngSanitize as a dependency (belongs to AngularJS)
 - Apply the filter within ng-bind-html: ```<div ng-bind-html="message | emoji"></div>```